Back in the day, only the toughest of the tough could break into professional wrestling. Steve Keirn was one such survivor.

 In recent years, Keirn claims most people remember him as Doink’s doppelganger more than any other gimmick he portrayed, including The Fabulous Ones.

 Steve Keirn’s True Legacy

 Perhaps Steve Keirn’s greatest legacy he’s provided wrestling is his passion for the sport and how he’s tried to pass on the values instilled in him when breaking into Florida and later working in Tennessee.

 “I’m the last guy who made anybody pay their dues,” stated Keirn unabashedly when talking about his former school in Florida during his Hannibal TV interview.

 A taskmaster, he had his students “driving and putting up cards, being gone all day in the town they would go to in two weeks, and putting up posters.”

 Keirn added, “Or I’d have them set up the ring, tear it down and clean the building afterward.
 But I made them all work.

 “I made them do every job in wrestling that they didn’t think about.
 This was because I wanted them to respect all the people it takes to get that show on.”

-He believes this helped his former students appreciate the opportunities that were later rewarded, not given to them.
+He believes this helped his former students appreciate the later rewarded opportunities not given to them but earned.